svrxjs/svrx-docs/en/contribute/plugin.md

 ### publish && running

-There'll be a failure when trying to publish it by `npm publish`. beacuse `svrx-plugin-hello-world` has beed published by [offical team](https://github.com/svrxjs/svrx-plugin-hello-world)
+There'll be a failure when trying to publish it by `npm publish`.
+Beacuse `svrx-plugin-hello-world` has been published by [offical team](https://github.com/svrxjs/svrx-plugin-hello-world)

 So we skip this step and try the plugin directly